 The show starts at 7:30 p.m. on June 26 and performances continue on June 27 and 30, and July 1, 2 and 3 at 7:30 p.m., with afternoon matinees at 2 p.m. on June 28 and July 5.

 “It’s a fun musical, it was on Broadway back in 2013, so it’s pretty new,” said Ben Wolfe, the show director and founder of SSTI.
 “We’re really excited to get to do it.”

-The plot of “Big Fish the Musical,” which is based off of the 1998 critically acclaimed book by Daniel Wallace, revolves around the relationship between Edward Bloom, a former traveling salesman now facing his impending mortality, and his adult son who, prompted by his wife’s pregnancy, looks to find the truth behind his father’s tall tales.
-The play itself switches back and forth between the present, with Edward and his son, and Edward’s past life as a traveling salesman.
+“Big Fish the Musical,” is based off of the 1998 critically acclaimed book by Daniel Wallace.
+The plot revolves around the relationship between Edward Bloom.
+Bloom is a former traveling salesman now facing his impending mortality.
+His adult son who, prompted by his wife’s pregnancy, looks to find the truth behind his father’s tall tales.
+The play itself switches back and forth between the present.
+It rotates between Edward and his son, and Edward’s past life as a traveling salesman.

 Students from all over the United States, as well as one student from Saudi Arabia, will come to SSTI for the summer to practice and put on the shows.